-What is "just right" OCD?
+What is "Just Right" OCD?

-- "Just right" obsessions are thoughts and/or feelings that something is not quite right or that something is incomplete.
+- "Just Right" obsessions are thoughts and/or feelings that something is not quite right or that something is incomplete.
 For example, a "Just Right" obsession would be a person feeling that their hands are not quite clean when washing them.
-An example of a "Just Right" compulsion is a person washing their hands until the sense of "incompleteness" goes away. - On average, those with "just right" symptoms experience more problems in their day-to-day lives than those with more typical OCD symptoms. - Those with "just right" symptoms are also more likely to have other ("co-morbid") conditions like tic disorders or skin picking that can make treatment more difficult.
+An example of a "Just Right" compulsion is a person washing their hands until the sense of "incompleteness" goes away. - On average, those with "Just Right" symptoms experience more problems in their day-to-day lives than those with more typical OCD symptoms. - Those with "Just Right" symptoms are also more likely to have other ("co-morbid") conditions like tic disorders or skin picking that can make treatment more difficult.

-How "Just Right" OCD is Different than More Typical OCD
+How "Just Right" OCD is different than general OCD?

-"Just right" OCD symptoms involve more of a sense of "incompleteness" rather than the need to "avoid harm" seen in more typical OCD symptoms.
-"Just right" symptoms are more likely to be experienced as discomfort or tension rather than anxiety.
+"Just Right" OCD symptoms involve more of a sense of "incompleteness" rather than the need to "avoid harm" seen in more typical OCD symptoms.
+"Just Right" symptoms are more likely to be experienced as discomfort or tension rather than anxiety.

-How "Just Right" OCD is Similar to Other Kinds of OCD
+How "Just Right" OCD is similar to other kinds of OCD

-- Both "just right" and other kinds of OCD involve an overwhelming sense of doubt that leads to compulsions. - People with either "just right" or other kinds of OCD both know that their thoughts are unwarranted, but can not shake the nagging feeling that 'perhaps they are wrong.' - In both "just right" and other kinds of OCD, doing the compulsion reduces anxiety, making the person more likely to seek relief through their compulsion the next time the feeling happens.
+- Both "Just Right" and other kinds of OCD involve an overwhelming sense of doubt that leads to compulsions. - People with either "Just Right" or other kinds of OCD both know that their thoughts are unwarranted, but cannot shake the nagging feeling that 'perhaps they are wrong. - In both "Just Right" and other kinds of OCD, doing the compulsion reduces anxiety, making the person more likely to seek relief through their compulsion the next time the feeling happens.

-How can you tell the difference between "just right" OCD, disruptive behavior and tic disorders?
+How can you tell the difference between "Just Right" OCD, disruptive behavior and tic disorders?

-In children, it may be difficult to tell the difference between "just right" OCD symptoms and disruptive/oppositional behaviors.
-For example, if a child with OCD has a temper tantrum because a classmate sat in 'her' chair, it is because he or she feels an overwhelming sense that something is 'not right.'
+In children, it may be difficult to tell the difference between "Just Right" OCD symptoms and disruptive/oppositional behaviors.
+For example, if a child with OCD has a temper tantrum because a classmate sat in 'the individual's' chair, it is because the child feels an overwhelming sense that something is 'not right.'
 This reasoning is usually not recognized by others.
 Limited communication in children can add to the confusion.

-Because 'urges' in "just right" OCD and tics feel similar, it can also be difficult to tell them apart.
-While "just right" obsessions are less evident than in other OCD subtypes, the urges tend to be more thought-based than tics.
-In other words, an individual with "just right" symptoms may say that something does not 'feel right' - and that he/she performs certain rituals to try and get rid of that feeling, whereas a person with tics would tend to show less voluntary control over his/her actions.
+Because 'urges' in "Just Right" OCD and tics feel similar, it can also be difficult to tell them apart.
+While "Just Right" obsessions are less evident than in other OCD subtypes, the urges tend to be more thought-based than tics.
+In other words, an individual with "Just Right" symptoms may say that something does not 'feel right' - and that the individual performs certain rituals to try and get rid of that feeling, whereas a person with tics would tend to show less voluntary control over their actions.